chrisamiller/fishplot/README.md

     library(fishplot)

     #provide a list of timepoints to plot
-    #This may require some manual interpolation
+    #You may need to add interpolated points to end up with the desired
-    #of data to provide the desired effect
+    #visualization.
+Example here was actually sampled at days 0 and 150
     timepoints=c(0,30,75,150)

     #provide a matrix with the fraction of each population